Habeas Corpus Suspension Act (1863): Aftermath

-Mary Elizabeth Jenkins Surratt (May 1823 – July 7, 1865) was an American boarding house owner who was convicted of taking part in the conspiracy to assassinate President Abraham Lincoln.
-She was sentenced to death but her lawyers Clampitt and Aiken had not finished trying to save their client.
-On the morning of July 7, they asked a District of Columbia court for a writ of habeas corpus, arguing that the military tribunal had no jurisdiction over their client.
+Mary Elizabeth Jenkins Surratt (May 1823 – July 7, 1865) was an American boarding house owner who was convicted by a military tribunal of taking part in the conspiracy to assassinate President Abraham Lincoln and sentenced to death.
+On the morning of July 7, the date Surratt was scheduled to be executed, in a last ditch effort to save their client's life, her attorneys, Clampitt and Aiken asked a District of Columbia court for a writ of habeas corpus, arguing that the military tribunal had no jurisdiction over their client.
 The court issued the writ at 3 a.m., and it was served on General Winfield Scott Hancock.
 Hancock was ordered to produce Surratt by 10 a.m.
 General Hancock sent an aide to General John F. Hartranft, who commanded the Old Capitol Prison, ordering him not to admit any United States marshal (as this would prevent the marshal from serving a similar writ on Hartranft).
 President Johnson was informed that the court had issued the writ, and promptly cancelled it at 11:30 a.m. under the authority granted to him by the Habeas Corpus Suspension Act of 1863.
 General Hancock and United States Attorney General James Speed personally appeared in court and informed the judge of the cancellation of the writ.
 Mary Surratt was hanged, becoming the first woman executed by the United States federal government.

 Because all of the provisions of the Act referred to the Civil War, they were rendered inoperative with the conclusion of the war and no longer remain in effect.
-The Habeas Corpus Act of 1867 partially restored habeas corpus, extending federal habeas corpus protection to anyone "restrained of his or her liberty in violation of the constitution, or of any treaty or law of the United States", while continuing to deny habeas relief to anyone who had already been arrested for a military offense or for aiding the Confederacy.
+The Habeas Corpus Act of 1867 partially restored habeas corpus, extending federal habeas corpus protection to anyone "restrained of his or her liberty in violation of the constitution, or of any treaty or law of the United States," while continuing to deny habeas relief to anyone who had already been arrested for a military offense or for aiding the Confederacy.
 The provisions for the release of prisoners were incorporated into the Civil Rights Act of 1871, which authorized the suspension of habeas corpus in order to break the Ku Klux Klan.
 Congress strengthened the protections for officials sued for actions arising from the suspension of habeas corpus in 1866 and 1867.
 Its provisions were omitted from the Revised Statutes of the United States, the codification of federal legislation in effect as of 1873.